Automattic/jetpack/projects/plugins/migration/readme.txt

 == Description ==

-A jetpack plugin that helps users to migrate their sites to WordPress.com
+A Jetpack plugin that helps users to migrate their sites to WordPress.com

 == Installation ==